Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Complexity Analysis: Multi-dimensional Case

+which is convex according to Lemma \ref{thm:consistent}.
 Moreover, the subgradient \eqref{eqn:subgrad} and stochastic subgradient \eqref{eqn:stochastic-subgrad} are valid for the convex extension $\tilde{f}(x)$.
 Similarly, (stochastic) subgradients can be computed in the neighboring cube of each point and it does not matter which cube is chosen for points belonging to multiple cubes.
-Finally, the linear-time rounding process proposed in~\citet{zhang2020discrete} reduces the problem of finding PGS solutions of the original problem to that of the relaxed problem.
+Finally, the linear-time rounding process proposed in~\citet{zhang2020discrete} reduces the problem of finding PGS solutions of problem \eqref{eqn:obj} to that of the relaxed problem \eqref{eqn:obj-relax}.
+The pseudo-code is provided in the following algorithm.

 \begin{breakablealgorithm} \end{breakablealgorithm}